How to use Flamboyant in a sentence:- Sentence examples of Flamboyant Sentence, Flamboyantly and Flamboyance.

 Flamboyant: Other Grammatical Forms

-Flamboyant: Sentence Examples
+Flamboyant in a Sentence Examples

 1) The audience didn’t applaud because the play was good, but because they loved the flamboyant lead actor.